React hooks: not magic, just arrays

 setter it will change the state value at that position in the state array.

 And the naive implementation

-Here is a code example to demonstrate that implementation:
+Following here is a naive code example to demonstrate that implementation.

 Why order is important

 Now what happens if we change the order of the hooks for a render cycle based on some external factor or even component state?

 Let’s do the thing the React team say you should not do: